masonmedia-projects/vue-shopping-cart/README.md

 ## Details
 ---
-The project uses vuex, vue-router, SASS, vue-i18n for french translation, and is tailored for use on an LMS (`.xml` files, and router config in `router/index.js`).
+The project uses vuex, vue-router, SASS, vue-i18n for french translation, and is tailored for use on an LMS (`.xml` files are located in the `xml_files` folder, and router config in `router/index.js`).

 ## Notes
 ---